 - Questions to Ask a PLM Vendor

-Benefits for ManufacturersHeavy manufacturing refers to industries that manufacture complex products like heavy machinery, aircrafts and vessels, drilling equipment, turbines, etc. The main characteristics of this type of industry are that it doesn't produce large quantities of the same product, and the finished products are often customized based on the needs of their customers.
+Refers to industries that manufacture complex products like heavy machinery, aircraft and vessels, drilling equipment, turbines, etc. The main characteristics of this type of industry are that it doesn't produce large quantities of the same product, and the finished products are often customized based on the needs of their customers.